kristenburgess25/the-woobles/README.md

   - Enable keyboard focus states and alt text auditing for screen readers

 - **Performance Improvements:**
-  - In a live store, fetching product data via Shopify’s Storefront API or Liquid would be preferable
+  - In a live store, fetching product data (especially images) via Shopify’s Storefront API or Liquid would be preferable and greatly improve performance speeds
   - Images could be converted to responsive sizes with `srcset` for sharper mobile rendering

 ---